Product Support & Resources

 Where Does Natural Gas Come From in a Home?

-In most homes, natural gas is delivered through an underground utility line that connects to a gas meter and is distributed throughout the house via a network of pipes.
+In most homes, natural gas is delivered through an underground utility line that connects to a natural gas meter and is distributed throughout the house via a network of pipes.
 While natural gas provides efficient energy for heating and cooking, the infrastructure that delivers it can develop leaks over time.

-Any point in the system—from a loose fitting to a malfunctioning appliance—can become a source of a leak, which is why a natural gas alarm is an essential safety device in every household.
+Any point in the system from a loose fitting to a malfunctioning appliance can become a source of a leak, which is why a natural gas alarm is an essential safety device in every household.

 Common sources of natural gas in the home include:

-Because these sources are spread throughout the home, placing a natural gas leak detector near major appliances and high on the wall is the best way to ensure early detection.
+Since these sources are spread throughout the home, placing a natural gas leak detector near major appliances and high on the wall is the best way to ensure early detection.

 How Can I Tell If There Is a Natural Gas Leak in My House?

-Gas leaks can cause both physical symptoms and visible environmental warning signs.
+Natural Gas leaks can cause both physical symptoms and visible environmental warning signs.
 If you suspect a leak, leave the area immediately and contact emergency services.

 Physical Symptoms to Monitor